Inf1nlty/UtilityCraft-BTW-CE3.X/README.md

-# MoreBlocks for Better Than Wolves Community Edition (3.0.x)
+# ExtendedCraft for Better Than Wolves Community Edition (3.0.x)

 This mod adds a variety of new blocks to [Better Than Wolves Community Edition 3.x], expanding gameplay and building possibilities.